 For example, if you draw five random cards out of a standard 52-card deck, the odds against making a royal flush out of those five cards is 649,739-to-1.
 By comparison, the lowest-ranking hand in the rankings, the high card, gives about an even-money chance of drawing it randomly from the deck.

-Here’s a quick look at the poker hand rankings, from strongest to weakest:
+Here’s a quick look at the highest-ranking poker hands, from strongest to weakest:

 - Royal Flush